wp-plugins/interconnect-it-weather-widget/readme.txt

 === Plugin Name ===
-Contributors: interconnectit, spectacula
-Donate link: http://interconnectit.com/1474/wordpress-weather-widget/
+Contributors: interconnectit, spectacula, sanchothefat Donate link: http://interconnectit.com/1474/wordpress-weather-widget/
 Tags: weather, widget
 Requires at least: 3.0
-Tested up to: 3.0
+Tested up to: 3.0.2
 Stable tag: 1.0.1

 An easy to use, elegant weather widget to work in most sidebar and widget locations.